dhiraj-taye/ResolveHub/README.md

 # Complaint Management System: How to Use the Application
 1. **User Interface (Complaint Submission)**
    - As a user, you will interact with the application through the frontend interface, where you can submit complaints.
 Follow these steps:
+     -  1.Navigate to the Complaint Submission Page:
+       - Go to the homepage of the app, where you'll find a link or button to submit complaints.
+       - You'll be presented with a form that includes the following fields:
+         - Complaint Title (text input) – Enter a brief title for your complaint.
+         - Description (textarea) – Provide a detailed description of your complaint.
+         - Category (dropdown) – Select the category of your complaint from a predefined list (e.g., "Product", "Service", "Support").
+         - Priority (radio buttons) – Choose the priority level for your complaint: "Low", "Medium", or "High